ZacharyBournand/movie-search-engine/README.md

 # Movie Search Engine
 The user can search through a catalog of over 4,850 movies to find a specific movie, films of a specific genre, a movie's ratings, etc.
-To perform the search, done via the console, the user uses selects a data structure that carries out the Movie Search Engine's functionalities.
+To perform the search, done via the console, the user selects a data structure that carries out the Movie Search Engine's functionalities.

 Each data structure has a specific amount of search filters available:
 - Linked list